sbiemont/fugologic/readme.md

 #### Describe an input expression

-Select the input `fuzzy.IDSet` and link them using a `fuzzy.Connector`.
+Select the input `fuzzy.IDSet` and link them using a `fuzzy.Operator`.

 Simplest case : the expression has only one premise and no connector (directly use the fuzzy set)